 Add or Edit a File System Source

-A File System source allows members of the Administrators and Content Managers built-in groups to retrieve and make searchable the content of files shared over a network via the Coveo On-Premises Crawling Module.
+A File System source allows members with the required privileges to retrieve and make searchable the content of files shared over a network via the Coveo On-Premises Crawling Module.

 Example